 PointsBet was yet another major sportsbook brand to bring its services to West Virginia in 2021.
 The Australia-based bookmaker surfaced shortly after Caesars launched, going live one week later on August 12.
 Equipped with their unique ‘PointsBetting’ offering, this household name will quickly show bettors why they deserve a spot in your mobile betting rotation.

-The most recent of the bunch to go live in West Virginia is none other than the Barstool Sportsbook.
 With obvious ties to Penn National Gaming, many assumed for quite some time that Barstool would launch in West Virginia through a partnership with Hollywood Casino Charles Town Races, who is owned by PNG.
 They did exactly that, going live on November 22, 2021, just one day ahead of the NFL’s Thanksgiving Thursday slate.
 PNG followed up the launch by rebranding their retail sportsbook at the Hollywood Casino to ‘The Barstool Sportsbook at Charles Town Races.’
 Fully loaded with fun props curated by your favorite creators, the Barstool Sportsbook offers a different experience than your standard cookie-cutter online sportsbook.

 Other sportsbooks that may be coming soon